 Section 5035.
 Preliminary Recommendations. (a) At least twenty-five (25) calendar days prior to any meeting at which the Committee will award Allocations, the Executive Director will post a preliminary list of Applicants for which the Executive Director expects to recommend an Allocation (and the amount of those Allocations).
-During competitive rounds, the list will be in ranked order.
-The list will be posted on the Committee's website as provided in section 5140.
+During competitive rounds, information gathered from the QRRP Self-Scoring Worksheet will be in ranked order.
+CDLAC will post all reported self-scoring totals on the Committee's website as provided in section 5140.